jainhemant-dev/slack_clone/README.md

 **Implementation Details:**
 - Leverages Gemini AI to process and understand organizational content
-- Indexes messages from public channels and pinned documents
+- Indexes messages from public channels.
 - Provides intelligent responses to queries like "What's the latest on Project Atlas?"
 - Synthesizes information across multiple channels and documents